dawid-sobus/Start-Drive/README.md

 In this tab, students can check their data and delete their account from the application.

+## XUnit - Application Testing
+Unit and integration testing was performed on the backend using XUnit.

 ## Technologies:
 - C#, .NET, Entity framework (backend),
 - JWT (authorization)
 - Angular, TypeScript, Bootstrap, HTML, CSS (frontend)
 - SQL Server (database)

+- XUnit Tests (unit and integration tests)

 ## Starting:
 To start the application you need to: